Primary bone lymphoma

 Symptoms include localized pain and swelling, B-type symptomspathological fractures, and cord compression.

 Diffuse large B cell lymphoma (DLBCL) is the most common subtype.
 The bony pelvis and femur are the most common locations 3.
-In adults, it usually occurs in regions of persistent red marrow.
+In adults, it usually occurs in the axial skeleton as well as regions of persistent red marrow, mainly the proximal humerus and femur.

 PBL has non-specific features and the affected bone may be normal or affected by lytic, sclerotic or mixed pattern.
 The most common is a lytic pattern with permeative bone destruction and a wide zone of transition 1.
 Cortical thickening and periosteal reaction may also be seen.